Last Updated: October 25, 2021

 The Ideal category is one with the largest sales volume and with the best historical performance data.
 Ensuring there is enough historical data makes it easier to determine strong correlations with external factors.

 Step 2: Run Machine Learning Analysis.
-After identifying the ideal category and gathering three to five years of historical data, analysis is performed using Prevedere’s ERIN Predictive Analytics Cloud software.
+After identifying the ideal category and gathering three to five years of historical data, analysis is performed using Prevedere’s Prevedere Predictive Analytics Cloud software.
 The machine learning-based engine rapidly analyzes over 2.5 million economic and consumer behavior data sets to identifies the most predictive indicators for the chosen category.

 Step 3.
 Review and validate.
 Our data scientists and economist will review the leading indicators selected from our software.
 We will then meet with your team and leadership to gain a mutual understanding of why certain external variables were included, why others were discarded, and review the overall methodology used.